Welington Castillo: Arizona Diamondbacks

-On June 3, 2015, the Mariners traded Castillo, Dominic Leone, Gabby Guerrero, and Jack Reinheimer to the Arizona Diamondbacks for Mark Trumbo and Vidal Nuño.
+On June 3, 2015, the Mariners traded Castillo, Dominic Leone, Gabby Guerrero, and Jack Reinheimer to the Arizona Diamondbacks in exchange for Mark Trumbo and Vidal Nuño.

 Baltimore Orioles

 Castillo signed a one-year, $6 million contract with the Baltimore Orioles on December 16, 2016.
-The contract includes a $7 million player option for the 2018 season.
-In his Orioles debut, Castillo went 2 for 4 and collected a double on Opening Day.
+The contract included a $7 million player option for the 2018 season.
+In his Orioles debut, Castillo went 2–for–4 and collected a double on Opening Day.
 He drove in his first run as an Oriole on April 8, in a 5–4 victory over the New York Yankees.
-His first home run with the team came on April 28, in a 14–11 loss to the Yankees. in the month of April, Castillo played in 17 games for the Orioles, slashing .314/.333/.443 with six doubles, a home run and six RBIs.
+Castillo's first home run with the team came on April 28, in a 14–11 loss to the New York Yankees. in the month of April, Castillo played in 17 games for the Orioles, slashing .314/.333/.443 with six doubles, a home run and six RBI.

-On May 2, Castillo was placed on the 10-day DL with right shoulder tendinitis.
-He returned to the Orioles on May 16, where he collected three hits and a pair of RBIs.
-He would collect three hits a piece in each of his next two games, extending his streak of games with three hits to four.
+On May 2, Castillo was placed on the 10–day disabled list with right shoulder tendinitis.
+He returned to the Orioles on May 16, where he collected three hits and a pair of RBI.
+Castillo would collect three hits a piece in each of his next two games, extending his streak of games with three hits to four.
 He became the first catcher since 1974 to do so, and just the third catcher since 1913 to accomplish the feat.
 In a May 19 game against the Blue Jays, Castillo hit his first home run at Camden Yards as a member of the Orioles.
-He would later hit a two-run home run in the tenth inning of the same game to walk it off for the Orioles.
+He would later hit a two–run home run in the tenth inning of the same game to walk it off for the Orioles.
 This streak ended the next night, however: he hit a go-ahead, game-winning three-run home run in the seventh inning to lead to Orioles to a 7–5 victory.
 It gave Castillo an RBI in six consecutive games and extended his overall hit streak to nine games.

-Castillo was again placed on the 10-day DL on May 31 after taking a deflected pitch in the groin area.
+Castillo was again placed on the 10–day DL on May 31 after taking a deflected pitch in the groin area.
 He was activated off the DL on June 10 and was immediately slotted back into the Orioles' starting lineup.
 On June 14, Castillo hit his first career grand slam off former Oriole Miguel González, giving the Orioles an 8–5 lead over the White Sox and helping the Orioles end a six-game skid.
-He also collected a career-high five RBIs during the game.
+He also collected a career-high five RBI during the game.

 Chicago White Sox

-On December 1, 2017, Castillo signed a two-year, $15 million contract with the Chicago White Sox.
-The contract includes a $8 million option for the 2020 season.
+On December 1, 2017, Castillo signed a two–year, $15 million contract with the Chicago White Sox.
+The contract included an $8 million option for the 2020 season.
 On May 24, 2018, Castillo received an 80-game suspension for testing positive on Erythropoietin.

 On October 31, 2019, Castillo was traded to the Texas Rangers, along with international slot compensation, in exchange for Jonah McReynolds.
 The Rangers immediately declined the 2020 option on his contract, making him a free agent.